mixxxdj/manual/source/chapters/effects.rst

 depending on the order of effects within the chain.
 Each effect in the chain has its own button to toggle it on and off.

-The shortcut to quickly Activate/Disable Effects Unit is 5 Deck1 and 0 in Deck2
-in an English keyboard layout.

 Effect units can process sound from:
   * decks
   * microphones